Skip to main content

 Historical timeline

 • On January 21 and 22, 2020, at the request of EGLE, Cedar Springs collected groundwater samples from five monitoring wells located at the historic lagoon property, and from four monitoring wells located at current WWTP discharge fields.
 These samples were submitted for laboratory analysis of PFAS.
-EGLE covered the cost for the analyses.
+EGLE covered the cost for the analysis.

 • On February 13, 2020, results from the January 2020 groundwater sampling event were received from the lab.
 PFAS compounds were detected in all of the groundwater samples collected.
 PFOA in four of the five monitoring wells sampled at the historic lagoon property exceeded the new cleanup criteria of 8 ppt for PFOA, with the highest PFOA detection being 43 ppt.
 One monitoring well at the current WWTP discharge fields exceeded the cleanup criteria of 8 ppt PFOA, with a concentration of 10 ppt.